 View this post on Instagram

 The beetle nut buzz it’s definitely a thing here in Myanmar.
 The roads are stained red and while walking down the street I’m constantly greeted by bright red smiles!
 I’m not sure why but I really like this picture I took of a vendor at a stop along the railway lines #Myanmar #Burma #xploreasia #teachabroad #instamyanmar

 Honestly, communication is mostly body language.
 It’s not as hard as you would imagine when you dive in head first.
 Some days I find it challenging not knowing what others are saying but it’s definitely manageable!

 Accommodation, what is it like?

-In western society we are super spoilt!
-Accommodation was a little bit of a shock to me as some people say it’s similar to Thailand but really I think it’s completely different.
+In western society, we are super spoilt!
+The accommodation was a little bit of a shock to me as some people say it’s similar to Thailand but really I think it’s completely different.
 (Unless you have a lot of money to spend on accommodation)